wlswotmd/gef/docs/SUPPORTED-MODE.md

         * Build the kernel with configurations such as `CONFIG_KGDB=y`.
 Ubuntu has supported it by default.
         * Edit `/etc/default/grub` and append `kgdboc=ttyS0,115200 kgdbwait` to the end of `GRUB_CMDLINE_LINUX_DEFAULT`.
         * Then `update-grub && reboot`.
-        * See [official documentation](https://www.kernel.org/doc/html/latest/dev-tools/kgdb.html) for more informations.
+        * See [official documentation](https://www.kernel.org/doc/html/latest/dev-tools/kgdb.html) for more information.
     * Debugger
         * Attach with `gdb-multiarch -ex 'target remote /dev/ttyS0'`.
 * Supported architectures